-This page contains information on all the crops and programs we work on other than herbs and organics, so this is where you will find information on vegetables, hops, truffles, industrial hemp, farmland preservation, and more.
+This page contains information on many of the crops and programs we work on other than herbs and organics, so this is where you will find information on vegetables, hops, truffles, hemp, farmland preservation, and more.

 - Industrial Hemp